Health services collect and hold information about patients so that they can provide better health care to patients and improve services.

 How you can access your records

-The Data Protection Act 1998 gives you a right to access the information we hold about you on our records.
-Requests must be made in writing to:
+The Data Protection Act 2018 gives you a right to access the information we hold about you on our records.
+Requests can be made by contacting:

 Data Protection Officer